The Prettiest Star: Aladdin Sane version

 Bowie recorded a more glam-influenced version of "The Prettiest Star" during the sessions for his 1973 album Aladdin Sane.
 Sources list the recording date and location as either in December 1972 at RCA Studios in New York City or January 1973 at Trident in London.
 Co-produced by Bowie and Ken Scott, the remake featured contributions from his backing band the Spiders from Mars—Mick Ronson (guitar), Trevor Bolder (bass) and Woody Woodmansey (drums)—as well as Mike Garson on piano, David Sanborn on tenor saxophone and Warren Peace on backing vocals and handclaps.
 On the album, released on 20 April 1973, the remake appeared as the second track on side two of the original LP, sequenced between "Time" and Bowie's version of the Rolling Stones' "Let's Spend the Night Together".

-The more widely-known remake boasts elements of British music hall and 1950s doo-wop backing vocals, and Ronson recreates Bolan's original guitar part almost note-for-note.
+The more widely-known remake has elements of British music hall and 1950s doo-wop backing vocals, and Ronson recreates Bolan's original guitar part almost note-for-note.
 O'Leary opines that Ronson gave the remake "more grit" than the original, further saying that "if the first 'Prettiest Star' was a valentine, its remake was a rowdy engagement party".
 The guitarist Marco Pirroni said of Ronson's part in 1999 as "the best guitar sound ever ... [he] has got this brilliant, overdriven, mad guitar sound.
 I'm still trying to get that sound today."
 It is unclear why Bowie rerecorded it for Aladdin Sane, although the track's lyrical references to screen starlets and "the movies in the past" all fit the nostalgic Hollywood themes found throughout the rest of the album.
 The biographer David Buckley finds the remake superior to the original.